noetits/ophelia/README.md

 The downloaded data contains a file called `metadata.csv` providing a transcription of the audio in plain text.
 Use Festival with the CMU lexicon to phonetise this transcription.

-If you don't have a Festival installation, you can obtain one by running:
+If you don't have a Festival installation, you can obtain one by running (takes a few minutes):

 ```
 INSTALL_DIR=/some/convenient/directory/festival